Vietnam’s Communist Party chief Nguyen Phu Trong dies at 80: State media

 “The Politburo calls on the entire party, people and army to have absolute trust in the party’s leadership and state management,” it said on Thursday.

-The communist administration, which is being completely overhauled, has undergone a series of upheavals in recent months, with ministers, business leaders and two presidents all falling from grace as part of a sweeping anti-corruption campaign.
+The communist administration, which is being completely overhauled, has undergone a series of upheavals in recent months, with ministers, business leaders and two presidents all falling from grace as part of a sweeping anticorruption campaign.

 Vietnam’s leadership structure gives the party’s general secretary the most powerful position.